Back To Basics: Perfect Way To Smoke Chicken Breast

 Step 3: Seasoning the chicken

 To season your chicken breasts, you need first to discard the brine and place the chicken on a flat surface such as a cutting board.
 You can now use your favorite seasoning/herbs to season the chicken breasts.
-You need to use a generous amount of seasoning, and cover the chicken breasts with it.
+You need to use a generous amount of dry rub, and cover the chicken breasts with it.

 Make sure that you cover all the chicken breasts adequately because the seasoning imparts flavor to the chicken!